• Skip to primary navigation

 • 1 tsp onion powder

-• 1 tsp chicken-style seasoning or bouillon granules
+• 1 tsp chicken-style seasoning or bouillon granules optional

-• ¼ tsp salt adjust to taste, especially if bouillon is salty
+• ¼ tsp salt adjust to taste

-• 200 g vital wheat gluten about 1 ⅔ cups
+• 200 g vital wheat gluten

 Instructions